 - 'Taxes' means all government-imposed taxes, except for taxes based on Google's net income, net worth, asset value, property value or employment.

-- 'Term' has the meaning stated in Section 8 (Term and termination) of this Agreement.
+- 'Term' has the meaning stated in Section 8.1 (Agreement Term) of this Agreement.

 - 'Third-Party Legal Proceeding' means any formal legal proceeding filed by an unaffiliated third party before a court or government tribunal (including any appellate proceeding).